SSTechInd-Tec/justfun/README.md

 # justfun
-this a repo for fun
+this a repo for fun (checkout branches...) have fun...